 The following outlines expectations concerning noise:

-e.
-During quiet hours residents shall make an extra effort no to disturb residents in their private room;
+iii.
+During quiet hours, residents will make extra effort not to disturb residents in their private room

-f.
-Vibrations by bass (such as subwoofers) will be viewed as a noise violation if they can be heard or felt in another student’s room or common/public area at any time.
+iv.
+Vibrations by bass (such as subwoofers) will be viewed as a noise violation if that can be heard or felt in another student’s room or in a common/shared area at any time

 Residents should report or contact appropriate resources to provide the best care for the community.
 For example: